K-Ming Chang

-K-Ming Chang (born 1998) is an American novelist and poet.
+K-Ming Chang (張欣明 (张欣明, Zhāng Xīnmíng), born 1998) is an American novelist and poet.
 She is the author of the novel Bestiary (2020).
 Her short story collection Gods of Want won the 2023 Lambda Literary Award for Lesbian Fiction.
 In 2021, Bestiary was long-listed for the Center for Fiction First Novel Prize and the PEN/Faulkner Award for Fiction.

 Personal life

 K-Ming Chang was born in 1998 and grew up in California.
 In elementary school, she wrote a story about a girl who turns into a tiger, which contained the seeds of her eventual first novel, Bestiary.
 Chang currently lives in New York.

 Writing

 Chang was the editor of the Micro department at The Offing magazine from 2021 to 2024.

 Past Lives, Future Bodies (2018)

 Chang published Past Lives, Future Bodies in 2018 with Black Lawrence Press.
 The chapbook takes up themes of matrilineality contrasted with "volatile masculinity."
 In her review, Luiza Flynn-Goodlett praised the "magic conjured in this collection—lyric intensity coupled with sharp political intellect," saying "Chang emerges as an urgent, sumptuous voice, a poet of numerous gifts and intellectual dexterity."
 Several critics remark on Chang’s use of line breaks; in The Rumpus, torrin a. greathouse says "her chapbook is a master class in the potential of enjambment, imbuing each break with the wonder of and trepidation of the unknown."